2 people dead in Southern California fireworks explosion

 TV news footage showed at least one home burning and a shed and scattered debris on fire in a large backyard.

+The teenager said he knew people living at the destroyed home had fireworks, although he didn’t know how many.

+“They always pop them off, random sometimes, like at night shows or a holiday,” he said.

 Firefighters managed to free a horse on the property that was trapped against a fence near a pile of burning debris.
+Another horse managed to escape unharmed.

 Several neighbors said windows at their homes were shattered by the initial blast.